bplmaps/toi-field-trips/content/locations/stockbridge.md

 Perhaps the biggest achievement was the [2023 grant to purchase back 351 acres of ancestral land in Stockbridge](https://www.wbur.org/news/2023/08/31/stockbridge-munsee-mohicans-berkshires-land-monument-mountain-grants).
 The future may see a much bigger presence of the Stockbridge-Munsee band of Mohicans in the area, but as the 250th anniversary of the country nears, the role of the “Stockbridge Indians” should be honored.

 # References
-Colin G. Calloway, The American Revolution in Indian Country: Crisis and Diversity in Native American Communities.
+Colin G. Calloway, *The American Revolution in Indian Country: Crisis and Diversity in Native American Communities*.
 (Cambridge University Press, 1995).

-Patrick Frazier, The Mohicans of Stockbridge.
+Patrick Frazier, *The Mohicans of Stockbridge*.
 (University of Nebraska Press, 1992).

-Hendrick Aupaumut.
-A Narrativeof an Embassy to the Western Indians. reproduced in Memoirs of the Historical Society of Pennsylvania.
+Hendrick Aupaumut. *A Narrative of an Embassy to the Western Indians* reproduced in *Memoirs of the Historical Society of Pennsylvania*.
 Historical Society of Pennsylvania eds.
 (M’Carty and Davis, 1827). http://archive.org/details/memoirshistoric06penngoog.

 Bryan Rindfleisch, “The Stockbridge-Mohican Community, 1775-1783.”
 Journal of the American Revolution, February 3, 2016. https://allthingsliberty.com/2016/02/the-stockbridge-mohican-community-1775-1783/.

-Ethan A.Schmidt, Native Americans in the American Revolution: How the War Divided, Devastated, and Transformed the Early American Indian World.
+Ethan A.Schmidt, *Native Americans in the American Revolution: How the War Divided, Devastated, and Transformed the Early American Indian World*.
 (Praeger, 2014).